-The Royal Mint currently have uncirculated Tom Kitten 50p’s available for £10, meaning the circulated version is worth roughly half, so £5.
+The Royal Mint currently have uncirculated Tom Kitten 50p’s available for £10.
+This makes the circulated version is worth roughly half: £5.

 Despite what you might read, Tom Kittens are not especially rare or valuable.
 There was no shortage of them when they were first produced.

-If you’re looking on eBay to get idea’s of the price, always check the ‘sold’ tab rather than the ‘for sale’ tab, and you’ll get a much better idea of the real price they’re selling for!
+Looking on eBay to get ideas of the price?
+Always check the ‘sold’ tab rather than the ‘for sale’ tab.
+You’ll get a much better idea of the real price they’re selling for!

 The 50p coin in the UK today that is the most valuable and rare is the Kew gardens 50p coin.
-The Kew Gardens 50p has held the top spot for around 3 years, and is officially the rarest 50p in circulation.
+The Kew Gardens 50p has held the top spot for around 3 years.
+It’s officially the rarest 50p in circulation.

 This 50p was designed to celebrate the 250th anniversary of the Royal Botanic Gardens at Kew.
-No one really knew how scare it was until 2014 when the Royal Mint revealed that only 210,00 had been struck at the Mint.
+No one its rarity until 2014 when the Royal Mint revealed that only 210,00 had been struck at the Mint.
 After that, the value of the coin increased massively.
 2019 has seen the reissue of this coin, however, the 2009 release are still pretty valuable.

-The scarcity index, which for those that don’t know simply records how many of a particular coin were struck at the Mint.
+The scarcity index records how many of a particular coin were struck at the Mint.
 This then tells us how rare they are.
-The Kew 50p reaches 100 on the scarcity scale which is the rarest, and is currently worth between £51-£68.
+The Kew 50p reaches 100 on the scarcity scale which is the rarest, and is currently worth between £100- £150.

 Not bad for loose change!

-It’s a sad fact the there are LOADS of fake 50p coins doing the rounds, and some of them are really ‘good’ fakes, by which I mean it’s very hard to tell that they’re fakes.
+It’s a sad fact the there are LOADS of fake 50p coins doing the rounds.
+Some of them are really ‘good’ fakes, by which I mean it’s very hard to tell that they’re fakes.